The-Property-Estimators/regression-project/README.md

 <h2> About the project</h2><br>
 <h3>Background</h3><br><br>
-Kwame and Gabby want to predict the values of single unit properties that the tax district assesses using the property data from those whose last transaction was during the peak real estate demand months of May and June 2017. <br><br><br><br>
+Kwame and Gabby want to predict the values of single unit properties that the tax district assessments using the property data from those whose last transaction was during the peak real estate demand months of May and June 2017. <br><br><br><br>

 <h3>Goals</h3>